 The effects that this may have on the sound of the cut differ greatly depending on the characteristics of the audio.
 Our audio engineers are always happy to check out your masters free of charge before you place an order.
 They will predict the most likely outcome of the cut and recommend any changes which could benefit the sound quality of your record.

 Aside from black vinyl, DMS offer an array of solid and transparent coloured records, and different vinyl colour effects including half and half, splatters and marbling.
-Take a look at the colour options available to you on our colour chart, or check out our gallery for images of examples of previous works and inspiring colour effect ideas.
+Take a look at the colour options and effects available to you on our colour chart and effects chart, or check out our gallery for images of examples of previous works and inspiring colour effect ideas.

 DMS will only press your records if you are the sole copyright owner and fill in one of our copyright declaration forms, or you can supply a valid manufacturing licence from MCPS or other relevant licensing organisations that apply in other countries.
 We will not consider manufacturing any product that infringes the rights of other artists or copyright owners.